asdfwyay/APBuckshot/worlds/buckshot/docs/setup_en.md

 8. Launch Buckshot Roulette and enjoy!
 A notification will appear on your first launch stating that new mods have been installed.
 When reaching the start menu, an `ARCHIPELAGO` button should be visible below the `MULTIPLAYER` button.
-    > If you experience crashes or graphical issues during when starting the game, add the following to the game's launch options:
+    > If you experience crashes or graphical issues when starting the game, add the following to the game's launch options:
     > ```sh
     > --rendering-driver opengl3
     > ```